Tellusant/docs/articles-posts/predictive-model-specification-and-evaluation-framework.md

 This is not about building models; it is about what happens before and after building.

 Predictive models mostly come in four flavors:
-- Short-term time dependent
+- Short-term time-dependent
-- Long-term time dependent
+- Long-term time-dependent
 - Geographic cross-sectional
 - Product cross-sectional

-Here we mainly discuss time-dependent models (we say time dependent, not time series because time series is associated with moving averages, ARIMA and similar, which is only one aspect of solving time problems.)
+Here we mainly discuss time-dependent models (we say time-dependent, not time series because time series is associated with moving averages, ARIMA and similar, which is only one aspect of solving time problems.)

 <p align="center">
 <img  src="assets/images/tellusant-predictive-model-evaluation-framework.svg" width="500" alt="Tellusant predictive model evaluation framework.svg
 ">
 </p>

-## 1. Higher Order Cognitive Choices
+## 1. Higher-Order Cognitive Choices

 The most important part of the modeling effort is to have the correct higher-order cognitive choices laid out: